Claude Debussy (1862-1918) was a French composer of the late Romantic period and early Modern period.

 The name for Debussy’s period, Impressionist, comes from an 1872 oil painting by Claude Monet (1840-1926) called Impression, Sunrise (Schonberg 453).

-With pitch collections such as the pentatonic scale and the whole-tone scale, it is possible to construct melodies that wander without a destination in a manner that is suggestive of a dream.
+With pitch collections like the pentatonic scale and the whole-tone scale, it is possible to construct melodies that wander without a destination in a manner suggestive of a dream.

 This is the primary character trait of Impressionist music.

 Debussy was surly, easily offended, and egotistical.
 Consequently, he didn’t have many friends.
 He much preferred cats to people, and he disliked performing and conducting despite being a master at both.

 Debussy’s unusual temperament, style, and talent earned him many detractors.
 Regardless of this, his music garnered many devotees, and he is usually considered the greatest French composer.